-Before students arrive at Barlby High School the Year 7 Year leader and/or SENCO will visit students in their Primary school setting and gather information from their class teacher/SENCO.
+Before students arrive at Barlby High School the Head of Transition and/or SENCO will visit students in their Primary school setting and gather information from their class teacher/SENCO.
 In September Year 7 students complete a cognitive ability test (CATs), and an NGRT reading test.